Where can I go to gain qualifications in museum and heritage studies?

 The Certificate in Museum Practice

-The Certificate in Museum Practice was developed by the sector in response to an identified need for an entry level museum qualification.
-The Certificate is administrated by the Aviation, Tourism and Travel Training Organisation (ATTTO).
-National Services Te Paerangi (NSTP) supports ATTTO by promoting the qualification to museums, often in partnership with ATTTO’s own staff.
+The New Zealand Certificate in Museum Practice was developed by the sector in response to an identified need for an entry level museum qualification.
+The Certificate is administrated by Service IQ (formally ATTTO).
+National Services Te Paerangi (NSTP) supports Service IQ by promoting the qualification to museums, often in partnership with Service IQ's own staff.

-NSTP now has a co-sharing agreement with ATTTO, which sees us actively promoting the qualification throughout the country.
-We’ve also begun aligning our training and resources against the Certificate’s Unit Standards so that ATTTO trainees attending our courses get credit for doing so.
+NSTP now has a co-sharing agreement with Service IQ, which sees us actively promoting the qualification throughout the country.
+We’ve also begun aligning our training and resources against the Certificate’s Unit Standards so that Service IQ trainees attending our courses get credit for doing so.